Mufli-Mohideen/Mufli-Codes/README.md

 😄 Pronouns: He/Him

 ⚡ Fun fact: I love exploring new technologies and experimenting with different programming languages!

+🎓 I am a Software Engineering Student.

+📧 You can also reach me via email at mufli2mail@gmail.com.

+🌐 Check out my portfolio website at [www.muflimohideen.com](https://www.muflimohideen.com).

 ## Languages and Tools